-of areas of the City, including Lakeview and areas of Gentilly, where rebuilding homes with damage in excess of 50 percent will require the total reconstruction at three feet above grade or the Base Flood Elevations (BFE), whichever is greater.
-Many of these homes will have to be raised close to one story making them a difficult housing product type for people with physical frailties.

-Elderly homeowners are clearly a special group with specific needs, and currently, there are no programs targeted to this subgroup of homeowners.
+hurdles that slow the redevelopment of First, there are many areas of the City which had a high concentration of elderly homeowners (Lower Ninth, Pontchartrain substantial number of areas of the City including Lakeview, areas of Gentilly, Income among others where rebuilding homes with damage in excess of 50 percent will require the total reconstruction at three feet above What has become quite apparent through grade or the Base Flood Elevations senior households which have some of the will have to be raised close to one story strongest ties to the community and have making them a difficult housing product there are no programs targeted to this subgroup of homeowners.

 A targeted elderly homeowner program is needed which will allow elderly households to tie their Road Home grant to senior specific elevator multi-story condominium projects to be developed throughout the City.
 There has been wide support for dedicated multi-family senior housing product in many parts of the City, but particularly in areas where younger homeowners have aging parents living nearby.
 In some cases, there may be a need to increase the grant amount or provide a low interest loan to the household if there is a gap between the value of the buyout (and insurance proceeds) and the market value price of the condominium unit.